Stamp Duty Concession in Qld Explained (Updated For 2025)

 Stamp Duty Concession For First Home Buyers in Qld

-If you’re a first home buyer over the age of 18 years old and you’re buying an established or newly built home as your principal place of residence for under $500,000, you may be eligible for the maximum concession.
-For properties between $500,000 and $550,000 you will pay some stamp duty but at a much reduced rate.
+If you’re a first home buyer over the age of 18 years old and you’re buying an established home as your principal place of residence valued under $800,000, you may be eligible for the First Home Concession.
+However, even if the property is valued over $800,000 you may still be eligible for the Home Concession highlighted above.

 The criteria you need to meet also include: